rudravora/stock-master/README.md

-# StockMaster - Inventory Management System
+# Inventra - Inventory Management System

 A full-stack inventory management application built with Flask and Next.js.